mikelprincesa4/Car-Wash-Simulation/README.md

   -average wait time in minutes
   -longest wait time in minutues
-  -record number of customers that bypassed the car wash Program created in collaboration with partner David Hass for Linear Data Structures Course.
+  -record number of customers that bypassed the car wash Program created in collaboration with partner David Hass.